Building Layouts for Android 🤖

 and<merge>

-tags for achieving this.Sometimes, there are cases where you have a complex view that is only rarely used.
-For example, it could be a view that is only visible depending on a specific condition.
-In such a case, you can use a
+tags for achieving this.There are sometimes cases where complex views are rarely used.
+For example, it could be a view only visible depending on a specific condition.
+In such a case, use a

 ViewStub

 element.
-It is a lightweight view with no dimensions and is cheap to inflate and cheap to leave in a view hierarchy.<ViewStub android:id="@+id/stub_import" android:inflatedId="@+id/panel_import" android:layout="@layout/progress_overlay" android:layout_width="match_parent" android:layout_height="wrap_content" android:layout_gravity="bottom" />
+It is a lightweight view with no dimensions and cheap to inflate and leave in a view hierarchy.<ViewStub android:id="@+id/stub_import" android:inflatedId="@+id/panel_import" android:layout="@layout/progress_overlay" android:layout_width="match_parent" android:layout_height="wrap_content" android:layout_gravity="bottom" />

 -